tickcl/adobe-cloud-free/README.md

 ### Prerequisites

 - Install the latest version of [Python](https://www.python.org/downloads/)
-- Chrome browser installed on your system
+- Chrome, Edge or Firefox browser installed on your system

 ### Installation Steps